Skip to Main Content

 Paracas, Ballestas and Madre de Dios dive teams across Peru's three water environments

-Here is how this works in practice.
-Underwater filming in Peru spans three distinct hydrologies that almost no other country offers within a single production schedule.
-The cold Humboldt-today's Pacific runs the length of the coast, with the Paracas national reserve and the Ballestas Islands delivering sea lions, Humboldt penguins and Peruvian booby colonies in nutrient-rich green water; Cabo Blanco and Máncora in the warmer north sit on the historic big-game fishing grounds that Hemingway and Glassell fished.
+Underwater filming in Peru spans three distinct water systems.
+Almost no other country offers that within one shooting schedule.
+The cold, Humboldt-driven Pacific runs the whole coast.
+The Paracas national reserve and the Ballestas Islands deliver sea lions, Humboldt penguins, and Peruvian booby colonies in nutrient-rich green water.
+To the warmer north, Cabo Blanco and Máncora sit on the historic big-game fishing grounds that Hemingway and Glassell once fished.

-Here is the short of it.
-Inland, Lake Titicaca and the floating Uros reed islands offer a reflective high-altitude freshwater shoot rarely seen on screen, with Taquile and Amantaní as supplementary anchors.
-The Amazon black-water at Madre de Dios — the Tambopata and Manú UNESCO biospheres — opens up caiman, pink river dolphin, anaconda, capybara and giant otter footage that the BBC, Disneynature and major streamers continue to commission.
-PADI and SSI dive operators in Peru remain limited; we supplement domestic crews with underwater DPs flown from Chile and Brazil when the brief demands a higher technical ceiling.
+Inland, Lake Titicaca and the floating Uros reed islands offer a reflective, high-altitude freshwater shoot rarely seen on screen.
+Taquile and Amantaní serve as added anchors.
+The Amazon black-water at Madre de Dios — the Tambopata and Manú UNESCO biospheres — opens up caiman, pink river dolphin, anaconda, capybara, and giant otter footage.
+The BBC, Disneynature, and major streamers keep commissioning it.
+Peru's PADI and SSI dive operators form a small, close-knit pool.
+We back local crews with underwater DPs flown in from Chile and Brazil when the brief calls for a higher tech ceiling.

-Here is the breakdown.
-Permits route through DICAPI, the Marina de Guerra's maritime authority, for any Pacific or fluvial work, with district Capitanías de Puerto issuing the local clearances; SERNANP handles the Paracas reserve and the Madre de Dios biospheres.
-Cinema housings — Gates, Nauticam, SeaSeed for ARRI, RED and Sony bodies — clear customs under SUNAT carnets, with split-level dome ports for the Uros sequences that producers consistently request.
-Lima studio pools cover controlled actor work and tank inserts; DAFO and the Ministerio de Cultura authorise the production framework.
-ANACTP terms cover the unit across the schedule with IGV at eighteen per cent applied to qualifying spend.
+Permits route through DICAPI, the Marina de Guerra's maritime authority, for any Pacific or river work.
+District Capitanías de Puerto issue the local clearances.
+SERNANP handles the Paracas reserve and the Madre de Dios biospheres.
+Cinema housings come from Gates, Nauticam, and SeaSeed for ARRI, RED, and Sony bodies.
+They clear customs under SUNAT carnets, with split-level dome ports for the Uros sequences that producers always request.
+Lima studio pools cover controlled actor work and tank inserts.
+DAFO and the Ministerio de Cultura sign off the production framework.
+ANACTP terms cover the unit across the schedule, with IGV at eighteen per cent applied to qualifying spend.

 FAQ